U.S. House Speaker Pelosi's husband in hospital after assault, motive unclear | Politics

 U.S. House Speaker Pelosi's husband in hospital after assault, motive unclear

-Paul Pelosi, 82, was taken to the hospital and is expected to make a full recovery, Pelosi's office said.
-The Democratic speaker of the U.S. House of Representatives, who is second in line to the presidency, was in Washington with her protective detail at the time of the assault, according to the U.S. Capitol Police.
+Paul Pelosi, 82, was taken to hospital and is expected to make a full recovery, Pelosi's office said.
+The Democratic speaker, who is second in the succession line of the U.S. presidency, was in Washington with her protective detail at the time of the assault, according to the U.S. Capitol Police.

-U.S. House Speaker Nancy Pelosi's husband Paul Pelosi was "violently assaulted" after a break-in at the couple's San Francisco home early on Friday and a suspect has been arrested, authorities said.
-Paul Pelosi, 82, was taken to the hospital and is expected to make a full recovery, Pelosi's office said.
+U.S. House of Representatives Speaker Nancy Pelosi's husband Paul Pelosi was assaulted during a break-in at the couple's San Francisco home early on Friday and a suspect has been arrested, authorities said.
+Paul Pelosi, 82, was taken to hospital and is expected to make a full recovery, Pelosi's office said.

-The Democratic speaker of the U.S. House of Representatives, who is second in line to the presidency, was in Washington with her protective detail at the time of the assault, according to the U.S. Capitol Police.
-The Capitol Police said a motivation for the attack was still under investigation.
+The Democratic speaker, who is second in the succession line of the U.S. presidency, was in Washington with her protective detail at the time of the assault, according to the U.S. Capitol Police.
+The Capitol Police said a motive for the attack was still under investigation.
+The Associated Press reported that the attack was not random and the assailant specifically targeted the home.
+The speaker's office said Paul Pelosi was

-The San Francisco Police said it responded to a home break-in at 2:28 a.m.
-Pacific time (0928 GMT) and said it took a suspect into custody.
-Further details were expected at a news conference.
-Paul Pelosi suffered blunt-force injuries in the attack, the Associated Press reported, citing two sources with knowledge of the investigation.
+The San Francisco Police said it responded to a home break-in at 02:27 a.m.
+Pacific time (0927 GMT) and said it took a suspect into custody.
+Further details were expected at a news conference scheduled for 09:30 a.m Pacific Time (1630 GMT).
+Paul Pelosi was being treated for bruising, severe swelling and other injuries after being severely beaten in the head and body by an assailant wielding a hammer, the Associated Press reported, citing two sources with knowledge of the investigation.

 President Joe Biden called Pelosi on Friday morning to express his support, according to White House spokesperson Karine Jean-Pierre.
-The assault comes less than two weeks before the Nov.
-8 midterm elections, in which control of the House and the Senate is at stake.
-Republicans have been campaigning on concerns about violent crime, as well as inflation and other quality-of-life issues.
+The Capitol Police, responsible for protecting Congress, said it was working with the FBI and the San Francisco Police on the investigation.
+New York City Police warned on Thursday that extremists could target politicians, political events and polling sites ahead of the midterm elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)